Likvido/Likvido.Kubesec/README.md

 If you do not specify `--namespace`, then it will use `default` namespace\
 If you do not specify `--output`, then it will display the data inside the console in a table format\
 If you do not specify `--unwrap-key` then it will fetch all keys and output them with both their key name and value\
-If you do not specify `--port-forward` then it won't do any port forwarding
+If you do not specify `--port-forward` then it won't do any port forwarding\
+If you do not specify `--remove-json-field` then no fields will be removed (duh!).
+This option can be specified multiple times, in case you have multiple fields you want to remove, see the example further down this readme.

 ### Unwrap key